 Parental control software used to be something you'd install on the family PC, but these days things are a lot more complicated with phones and tablets.
 Here we've rounded up the best parental control software that will let you protect your kids as well as monitor and limit their screen time.

 Windows isn't the only operating system that your kids are likely to use these days.
 In fact, they probably spend more time using Android or iOS thanks to the proliferation of smartphones and tablets.
 So how do you keep track of what they're doing and limit how much time they can spend staring at a screen?
-Read our in-depth feature for expert tips on how much screen time is safe.
+Read our in-depth feature for expert tips on how much screen time is safe and also check out our online safety tips for parents.

 An easy way to restrict internet access and any other communication is to enable flight mode before you give the device to your child.
 Savvy kids will easily work out how to disable this and turn Wi-Fi back on.
 There are a few decent children's tablets which offer excellent protector and time limits, so check out our best kids' tablets roundup.